 The health insurance credit is a tax-free benefit that assists with health insurance premiums you pay for single coverage, excluding any portion of the premiums covering a spouse or dependents.
-The credit cannot exceed the amount of your monthly premiums.
+If you retire on disability as a political subdivision employee and your employer participates in the health insurance credit program, the maximum health insurance credit is \$45 per month.
+The credit cannot exceed the amount of your monthly premiums and ends upon your death.